tanmayj2020/QTNotepad/README.md

 - cd QTNotepad
 - qmake TanmayNotePad.pro
 - make
--./TanmayNotePad.pro to run the code
+- ./TanmayNotePad.pro to run the executable

 # What has been done